 The traditional Catholic wedding involves a short ceremony in which a priest or deacon blesses the union of the couple.
 The service is a combination of prayers and readings, often taken from the Bible.
 After the ceremony, the couple may exchange rings, and the priest may give them a small gift, such as a book of Christian prayers or a candle.

 Not all religions have a specific funeral rite.
 In fact, many religions have no specific rites at all, but use the cremation or burial of the body as their end-of-life ceremony.
-Some religions have a specific place where the body is displayed, and others have an individual person who presides over the funeral.
+Some religions have a specific place where the body is displayed, and others have an individual person who presides over the traditional funeral.